-TAGG development supported by a grant from the U. S. Department of Education, Institute of Education Sciences, National Center for Special Education Research and funds provided by the OU Zarrow Center.
+TAGG development supported by a grant from the U. S. Department of Education, Institute of Education Sciences, National Center for Special Education Research and funds provided by the OU Zarrow Institute.

 The TAGG is a new on-line transition assessment for secondary-aged youth with disabilities, their families, and professionals.
 TAGG items derive from research identified student behaviors associated with post high school employment and education.
 The TAGG provides a norm-based graphic profile, present level of performance statement, lists of strengths and needs, and suggested IEP annual transition goals.
 Numerous studies demonstrated that the TAGG produces valid and reliable results.